2020 Annual Meeting: Seminars

 For the first time since 2016, the SCS will be holding four seminars at this year’s annual meeting.

 Seminars as a rule concentrate on more narrowly focused topics and aim at extensive discussion.
 In order to allow the time to be spent mainly on discussion, the SCS publishes a notice about the session in advance, and organizers distribute copies of the papers (normally three or four in number) to be discussed to those who request them.
 Attendance at a seminar will, if necessary, be limited to the first 25 people who sign up.
 Seminars are normally three hours in length.
-Registered meeting attendees may sign up at no additional cost for one or more of these seminars during the month of October.
+Registered meeting attendees may sign up at no additional cost for one or more of these seminars.